-The most expensive was Redang Island for all of this – about 40% more.
+When comparing Pulau Perhentian / Pulau Redang / Pulau Tioman the most expensive was Redang Island – about 40% more.
 But we also had a far superior experience at Redang and the resort was much better.
 You can read about the Laguna Redang Resort here.

-So it’s not really comparing apples for apples as unfortunately, the top resort experience at Redang isn’t available on these other islands.
+So looking a Pulau Tioman, Pulau Redang and Pulau Perhentian it’s not really comparing apples for apples as unfortunately, the top resort experience at Redang isn’t available on these other islands.

-Tioman becomes much more expensive if you want to get around.
-Transport is crazy expensive to the point where you can feel isolated and stuck at your resort.
+If you compare Tioman to Redang and Perhentian it is much more expensive if you want to get around.
+Transport is crazy expensive on Tioman to the point where you can feel isolated and stuck at your resort.

-I found food and drink cheapest on Tioman Island though, particularly alcohol which is quite expensive on the other islands (Tioman is duty free).
+Although I found food and drink cheapest on Tioman Island, particularly alcohol which is quite expensive on the other islands (Tioman is duty free).
 There are normal shops in the villages which make things cheaper since you can more easily get local prices.

 It was all somewhat comparable but to give a winner (or should it be loser in this case?!) in Tioman vs Redang vs Perhentian Island, I’d say Redang is most expensive followed by Tioman and then Perhentian.

 Perhentian Island is your best choice on a low budget.

 The winner for best accommodation when it comes to Pulau Perhentian or Pulau Redang or Pulau Tioman is easy for me – Redang Island.

 It is home to one of the best resorts we have stayed at in Malaysia when it comes to having great facilities, rooms and just being well organised.
 We loved the Laguna Redang.